-In terms of popularity, breast reductions rank behind more well-known cosmetic procedures such as breast augmentations (i.e. implants), liposuction, and tummy tucks.
-At just over 500,000 procedures performed worldwide in 2018, breast reductions – also known as reduction mammoplasty – fall into 8th place overall.
+In terms of popularity, breast reduction or reduction mammaplasty ranks behind more well-known cosmetic procedures such as breast augmentations (i.e. implants), liposuction, and tummy tucks.

-However, it might be more important to determine popularity by asking women who actually had a breast reduction, and this is where it comes out tops: 98% of reviewers on the plastic surgery ratings site RealSelf rank their breast reduction as worth it.
+Patients are typically very satisfied with their breast reduction surgery.
+98% of reviewers on the plastic surgery ratings site RealSelf rank their breast reduction as worth it.
 That’s a really high rate of satisfaction that is not matched by many other procedures.
 (Incidentally, male breast reductions are just as popular at 98%.)